Jamie George: 2014–18

-2017-18 season

-In the 2017-18 season George won his fourth Premiership title with Saracens as they were victorious against Exeter in the final.

-2018-19 season
+2018–22

-George started for the team as they repeated their domestic and European double achievement of 2015-2016.
-They beat Leinster in the European Rugby Champions Cup final at St James' Park to become European champions for the third time in four years.
-He then scored two tries in the Premiership final as Saracens defeated Exeter Chiefs to retain their league title.
+George started for the team as they repeated their domestic and European double achievement of 2015–2016.
+They beat Leinster in the 2019 European Rugby Champions Cup final at St James' Park to become European champions for the third time in four years.
+He then scored two tries in the Premiership final as Saracens defeated Exeter to retain their league title.

-2019-20 season

 In July 2020, George signed a new three-year contract with Saracens.
-However this deal ensured that he would play in the RFU Championship the following season, after his club were relegated following breach of salary cap.
+However, this deal ensured that he would play in the RFU Championship the following season, after his club were relegated following breach of salary cap.

-2020-21 season

-George scored a try in the Championship play-off final as Saracens defeated Ealing Trailfinders to gain promotion and an immediate return to the top flight.
+George scored a try in the 2020–21 RFU Championship play-off final as Saracens defeated Ealing Trailfinders to gain promotion and an immediate return to the Premiership.

+2022–present

+In their first campaign back in the top flight, George started the 2022 Premiership final as Saracens were defeated by Leicester to finish runners up.
+The following season saw George win his sixth Premiership title starting in the 2023 final as Saracens beat Sale Sharks to become league champions again.